-It sounds stranger than fiction, but University of Manchester mathematicians have developed the theory behind an invisibility cloak for buildings that could be used to protect key structures such as nuclear power ants, government facilities, and electric pylons from earthquakes and terrorist attacks.
+It sounds stranger than fiction, but University of Manchester mathematicians have developed the theory behind an invisibility cloak for buildings that could be used to protect key structures such as nuclear power plants, government facilities, and electric pylons from earthquakes and terrorist attacks.

 How does it work?
 Cloaking components of buildings with pressurized rubber would prevent the powerful waves produced by an earthquake from “seeing” the structure.
 The waves would pass around the building, preventing any serious damage.